our-never-ending-job/WFGY/EVIDENCE_TIMELINE.md

 **Related layer**
 This stage naturally leads into [Pilot Offer One-Pager](./PILOT_OFFER_ONE_PAGER.md) and [Sample Deliverable](./SAMPLE_DELIVERABLE.md), where public proof can later connect to a more structured collaboration surface.

+### 2026/03/09 · DeepAgent and awesome-ai-ml-dl widen the post-RAG signal

+**Track**
+Public ecosystem milestone

+**What became public**
+[DeepAgent PR #15](https://github.com/RUC-NLPIR/DeepAgent/pull/15#issuecomment-4020600680) merged a compact multi-tool agent failure modes troubleshooting note inspired by WFGY-style debugging concepts.
+[awesome-ai-ml-dl PR #163](https://github.com/neomatrix369/awesome-ai-ml-dl/pull/163) added the WFGY Problem Map under Testing & Quality as a structured troubleshooting resource.

+**Why this matters**
+This date matters because the signal widened in two different directions at once.
+One direction was deeper agent-workflow diagnosis in an academic research setting.
+The other was broader discoverability through a curated AI and machine learning resource list.

+Together, these events suggest that WFGY had become legible not only as a RAG debugging checklist, but also as a reusable troubleshooting concept and a recognizable public reference.

+### 2026/03/10 · Awesome-LLM-RAG-Application strengthens discoverability in the RAG tool layer

+**Track**
+Public ecosystem milestone

+**What became public**
+[Awesome-LLM-RAG-Application PR #9](https://github.com/lizhe2004/Awesome-LLM-RAG-Application/pull/9) added the WFGY RAG troubleshooting checklist into a curated list of LLM and RAG frameworks and tools.

+**Why this matters**
+This matters because it improves discoverability exactly where many developers look for practical tooling references.
+It reinforces the idea that the WFGY Problem Map is not only interpretable inside documentation, but also legible as a standalone troubleshooting resource in the wider RAG ecosystem.

+### 2026/03/11 · everything-claude-code shows community-level troubleshooting adoption

+**Track**
+Public ecosystem milestone

+**What became public**
+[everything-claude-code PR #373](https://github.com/affaan-m/everything-claude-code/pull/373) merged a comprehensive troubleshooting guide that also **fixes #326**, the earlier issue where the original structured troubleshooting proposal was introduced.

+**Why this matters**
+This is an important signal for a different reason than a direct WFGY listing.
+It suggests that WFGY-style structured troubleshooting ideas were legible enough to influence how a much larger developer-facing repository organized memory, context, and agent workflow debugging.

+This is weaker evidence than a direct named integration.
+But it is still meaningful as a public ecosystem signal because it shows concept-level adoption in a large and highly visible repository.

 [Back to top](#top)

 ---